List of The Dumping Ground characters: Bec Hyde

 Rebecca "Bec" Hyde, played by Ava Potter, is first introduced in the 18th episode of the seventh series.
 She is seen as a difficult person when Sid and Taz want to introduce themselves.
 She seemed hard to talk to but it's revealed they know that Bec was both bullied and also treated 'like a skivvy' by her emotionally abusive grandmother, who took her in after her mother died.
 This created tension between her and the other residents, especially at the welcome meal, where she won't eat with the others.
 It is as if she doesn't want to be there.

-Two episodes later, in the episode "Champions", it's revealed that she doesn't want any friends and she said this in front of Floss.
+Two episodes later, in the episode "Champions", it is revealed that she does not want any friends, and she said this in front of Floss.

 In the final episode of Series 7 ("The Last Dance"), she re-encountered a girl, Evie, who had previously bullied her.
 As Evie was picking on Floss at the time, she stuck up for Floss in front of Evie.

 In Series 8, she reveals to Taz that it's her mother's death anniversary.
 Taz tells everyone this, making Bec very angry.
 Later on, a stray dog becomes attached to her and follows her to Ashdene Ridge.
 Bec tries to hide the dog from May-Li and Scott.

 In the second episode of Series 9, it was revealed by Candi-Rose that she moved back to live with her aunt.
 However, in episode 11, it was revealed that her aunt was ill and her gran had moved in a few months and has been abusing Bec again.
 When Ruby discovers this, Bec is taken back to Ashdene Ridge.

 In the Series 9 finale, Bec meets a girl called Joy and starts to have feelings for her after spending some time with her.
 However, when she learns that Joy already has a boyfriend, she is upset and doesn't want to spend time with her.
 Jay gets her to open up and she reveals that she might like girls but is still figuring things out and that it is up to her to decide when she is ready to share.
 She also apologizes to Joy for her attitude and makes up with her.

 Bec does not return in Series 10, presumably after returning to live with her aunt again off-screen.